-- don’t allow false blame of other people for one’s own problems and failures.
+- Son’t allow false blame of other people for one’s own problems and failures.

-Also avoid parenting styles linked to developing narcissist personality, such as neglecting, indulgent (spoiling with privilege and possessions, and promoting entitled attitudes) and cold, overcontrolling authoritarian methods which insist on perfection, winning, and toughness from a child.
+Also avoid parenting styles linked to developing a narcissistic personality, such as neglect, indulgence (spoiling with privilege and possessions, and promoting entitled attitudes), and cold, overcontrolling authoritarian methods which insist on perfection, winning, and toughness from a child.

 On the flip side, you can also help teens and young adults learn to recognize narcissists so they can avoid their toxic harm or survive it.
 A necessary foundation for this is the ability to think critically about what someone says or does, which starts to develop during adolescence.

-Critical thinking skills help us tell lies from truths and determine when someone is manipulating to take advantage of or scam us.
-Parents and mentors can help teach these empowering life-skills that protect against deception by con artists and abusive bosses, friends, and partners.
+Critical thinking skills help us tell lies from truths and determine when someone is manipulating us to take advantage of or scam us.
+Parents and mentors can help teach these empowering life skills that protect against deception by con artists and abusive bosses, friends, and partners.

 You can give your child life-long protective gifts of healthy levels of self-esteem and critical thinking skills while squelching entitlement and narcissistic traits to benefit you, your child and family, and all of us.
 And don’t forget that there is no shame in seeking help to get it done—seeking knowledge and help is a sign of strength, not weakness.

 American Psychiatric Association.
 Diagnostic and statistical manual of mental disorders.
 5th ed.
 Arlington, VA: American Psychiatric Publishing.
 2013.
 Pages 669-672.